qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 ### Rehosting (“Lift & Shift”)

-The application is moved to the cloud without modifications.
+The developer of the application moves it to the cloud without modifications.
 This approach is fast and requires minimal development effort but delivers no structural improvements.
 It is often used for short-term capacity needs or infrastructure transitions (e.g., data center shutdowns).
 Technically, this can mean migrating VMs 1:1 to IaaS offerings like AWS EC2 or Azure VM, preserving most existing CI/CD pipelines.
 Downsides include limited scalability, restricted observability, and modest cost benefits—often leading to “Cloud in Name Only” scenarios.

 ### Refactoring

-The existing code is adapted to cloud-native paradigms, typically involving:
+The developer adapts the application to cloud-native paradigms, typically involving:

 * Modularization and decoupling
 * Containerization (e.g., Docker)